vladimir-babichev/rhacm-helm-values-issue/README.md

 ## Detailed problem description

-When introducing changes to Subscription manifest that deploys Helm chart under `.spec.packageOverrides[0].packageOverrides[0].value` are not reflected on the actual cluster.
+Changes to Subscription manifest that deploys Helm chart under `.spec.packageOverrides[0].packageOverrides[0].value` are not reflected on the actual cluster.
 The Subscription resource on Hub and Managed clusters reflect correct settings, but Helmrelease resource and as a result actual instantiation of the helm chart do not reflect changes.

 ## Prerequisits